-At December 31, 2022, the Company had \$126.8 million of cash and cash equivalents.
+At December 31, 2023, the Company had \$47.3 million of cash and cash equivalents.
 The Company's cash and cash equivalents are maintained with various financial institutions and the deposits with these institutions may exceed the amount of insurance provided on such deposits.
 However, the Company regularly monitors the financial stability of its financial institutions and believes that the Company is not exposed to any significant default risk.

 For accounts receivable, the Company is exposed to credit risk in the event of nonpayment by customers to the extent of the amounts recorded on the consolidated balance sheets.
-One of the Company's customers in the Fire Safety segment and two in the Specialty Products segment accounted for 48% of total sales during the year ended December 31, 2022.
-Three of the Company's customers in the Fire Safety segment accounted for 25% and 53% of total sales during the 2021 Successor Period and 2021 Predecessor Period, respectively.

-One customer within the Fire Safety segment and two within the Specialty Products segment represent44% (18%, 16%, and 10%, respectively) of the total accounts receivable balance as of December 31, 2022.
-Two customers within Fire Safety segment and one within Specialty Products segment represent 39% (23%, 10%, and 6%, respectively) of the total accounts receivable balance as of December 31, 2021.
+Two of the Company's customers represent 13% and 12%, respectively, of the total accounts receivable balance as of December 31, 2023 and three customers represent 18%, 16%, and 10%, respectively, of the total accounts receivable balance as of December 31, 2022.